RFA Argus: 2020s

 In July 2024, both Argus and Lyme Bay deployed to Australia for exercise "Predators Run" which included troops from 40 Commando Royal Marines, and also involved US and Australian forces.
-In September 2024, Argus began transit back to the U.K. visiting Cape Town enroute.
+In September 2024, Argus began transit back to the U.K. visiting Cape Town en route.
 She arrived in the UK in early October to begin refit which was anticipated to last until March 2025.
 It was planned that Argus would again deploy east of Suez in 2025 to join up with the UK Carrier Strike Group later in the deployment.

-However, in July 2025 it was reported that the Maritime and Coastguard Agency and Lloyd's Register had deemed Argus "unsafe to sail", meaning that, at minimum, further work would be required to render the 45-year old vessel seaworthy.
+In July 2025 it was reported that the Maritime and Coastguard Agency and Lloyd's Register had deemed Argus unsafe to sail, meaning that, at minimum, further work would be required to render the 45-year old vessel seaworthy.
 By the end of the year, it was reported that she would likely be retired from service.
+She was confirmed for scrapping in February 2026.
+As of April 2026, she is laid up on the River Fal.